mik-jozef/chalk/spec-notes.md

   distinct(a, b, 1);
 }
 ```
-terms that need to be defined: value, member, ...
+terms that need to be defined: value, member, field (TODO rename field, because field is a mathematical structure), instance, object
 should const be transitive?
 Set syntax: `Set<Int|String> s = { 1, 2, "abc" }`
 What is `*mut Int i = 1;`?
 Options: